VOTE OCTOBER 26TH 2026

 Property Standards

-Traffic Safety was a top concern of Ward residents over the last 4 years.
-Bradley took active steps to address the issue by utilizing our radar speed boards and working with concerned residents to have these speed deterrents rotated throughout the Ward.
+Traffic Safety was a top concern of Oshawa residents over the last 8 years that Bradley has been on Council.
+Bradley has taken active steps to address the issue by utilizing Council approved traffic and speed control devices, radar speed boards and other tools.
+Bradley has worked with concerned residents to have these speed deterrents rotated throughout Oshawa.

-If re-elected Bradley will advocate for more electronic speed boards and other speed deterrents to keep our Ward safe.
+If elected in Ward 2 Bradley will use his experience to deploy more electronic speed boards and other speed deterrents to keep the Ward and Oshawa residents safe.

-Bradley will continue to advocate for further strategic sites to implement Stop Signs.
+In co-ordination with traffic specialists at the City of Oshawa, Bradley will continue to advocate for strategic sites to implement more Stop Signs.

 Property Standards